Vicar’s Relief Fund

 We are a small team, so before contacting us, read our FAQ.

-If you have a question not answered by our FAQ, you can email us on email@example.com
+If you have a question not answered by our FAQ, you should email us in the first instance at email@example.com

 The Vicar's Relief Fund